AdamPuzio/panda-docs/index.md

 npm i -g panda-cli
 ```

+Run `panda -v` to check the version or `panda` to see the list of available commands to run.

 Next, navigate to a directory where you'd like to create your new Project and run the `project:create` command:

 ```bash